kyuQee/kyuqee.github.io/posts/weather-ai-part-2.md

 I should be crying (did) but I thought "maybe the download got corrupted".
 So I tried about thrice just to make sure...
 But that wasn't it.

 So the thing is- **This did not happen with the original test dataset**.
 Which troubled me to no end.
-So I speculated that one of the variables messed up the data, so after several tries selectively removing and downloading and testing, I narrowed the suspect down to **Total Percipitation (tp)**.
+I speculated that one of the variables messed up the data, so after several tries selectively removing and downloading and testing, I narrowed the suspect down to **Total Percipitation (tp)**.
 (This did take a lot of time as the datasets weren't small ~19GB).

 Then I noticed that the ERA5 website says that the NetCDF version is "experimental".
 So I switched over to the **GRIB** format.
 Quite conviniently a library called `cfgrib` is available, and also works with xarray.